A. Samad Said: Activism and political views

 In 2009, A. Samad Said together with four other literary scholars, campaigned to abolish PPSMI (Teaching of Mathematics and Science in English) in Malaysian secondary schools.
 He believed that such opposition is needed to prevent the degradation of Malay language usage in Malaysia.
 He also participated in an anti-PPSMI rally near the Malaysia Royal Palace in order to hand over a memorandum to the palace.

 He became the co-chairperson for Bersih 2.0 rally together with Ambiga Sreenevasan in 2011 in order to support a free and fair elections in Malaysia.
 He also composed a poem named "Unggun Bersih" (Cleansing fire) where the poem became a subject of police investigation for sedition.
 Disappointed with the lack of electoral reform, he openly supported for Bersih 3.0 rally in the following year.
 During this rally, he composed another two poems which expressed his disappointment when he was not allowed to go to National Mosque of Malaysia to conduct his prayers and describing a clash between the Bersih 3.0 supporters and authorities guarding the Merdeka Square, Kuala Lumpur.
 During the 2013 Malaysian general elections, he openly supported Pakatan Rakyat (PR) coalition in order to end the Barisan Nasional (BN) rule in Malaysia, believing that PR can deliver on fixing the problems in Malaysian healthcare, education, and democracy systems.
 He also criticised BN for using racist, vote-buying, and scare-tactics during the election.
 In Samad Said's opinion, Chin Peng was not a communist terrorist as depicted by Malaysian government but should be regarded as a freedom fighter and be allowed back to Malaysia from exile in Thailand.
 This is because Chin Peng had fought against the Japanese and British colonial masters before the independence of Malaya.
 On 13 June 2015, Samad Said joined Democratic Action Party (DAP).
 He described the party as a "truly Malaysian party, which is clean, focused, with a genuine Malaysian dream".

+Personal life

+A Samad Said’s wife, Salmi Manja died on 26 December 2023, at the age of 86.